 When he entered a room there was no doubt that he’d assumed charge.
 He was tough, but tender.
 Gritty, but compassionate.
 He was the textbook example of “Command Presence.”

-When I first met him—we were two of several panelists at a seminar—he’d been in the police business a long time, and he’d put away some of societies worst.
+When I first met him—we were two of several panelists at a seminar—he’d been in the police business a long time, and he’d put away some of society’s worst.
 He’d solved more murder cases than many detectives work in a lifetime.
 He was a cop from “back in the day.”
 Crusty and tough.
 He’d seen it all.
-In fact, the murders in and around his city were some of the bizarre I’d ever seen or heard of.
+The murders in and around his city were some of the most bizarre I’d ever seen or heard of.

 Jim Nugent was this detective’s name and he’d followed in the footsteps of family members.
 Jim began and ended his decades-long law enforcement career in Hamilton, Ohio, a city not far from Cincinnati.

-Before pinning on a badge to serve is city, Jim first worked in a paper mill alongside an uncle who told him stories about his grandfather back when he was Hamilton police officer back in the 20s, 30s, and 40s, a time when Hamilton was called Little Chicago.
-The city earned the moniker because Chicago gangsters came to Hamilton to hideout when things grew too “hot” for them in the Windy City.
+Before pinning on a badge to serve his city, Jim first worked in a paper mill alongside an uncle who told him stories about his grandfather back when he, too, was a Hamilton police officer back in the 20s, 30s, and 40s, a time when Hamilton was called Little Chicago.
+The city earned the moniker because Chicago gangsters came to Hamilton to hide out when things grew too “hot” for them in the Windy City.
 Of course, with the gangsters came organized crime, prostitution, gambling, and illegal liquor.
 Serious illegal business.

 Like Jim, Charles Nugent never met a man too big to handle.
 And handle the bad guys he did.

-Jim was only four-years-old when his grandfather passed away.
+Jim was only four years old when his grandfather passed away.
 His father refused to talk to his kids about their grandfather’s days as a police officer.
 He was afraid that if they knew the history they might live in fear of retaliation from people the elder Nugent had encountered, or angry family members of the people he’d killed while in the line of duty.
 And there were more than a couple in each category, including the man who decided to gun down the detective while inside a local bar.
-His attempt was not successful.
-His name was added to the list of those killed by the lawman.
+His attempt was not successful and his name was added to the list of those killed by the lawman.

 So, as I said earlier, Jim relied on information from his uncle and from locals, such as an elderly man who’d been beaten and robbed.
 During an interview with Detective Jim Nugent, the man recognized Jim’s last name and proceeded to tell him of yet another bad guy who tried to shoot his grandfather—another name to the list of the unsuccessful.